roksprogar/fastapi-otp-auth/README.md

 A simple and robust OTP (One-Time Password) authentication library for FastAPI, backed by Redis and Email.

+## Why OTP?

+Passwords are a pain.
+Users forget them, reuse them, and they are a prime target for attackers.
+Storing them securely is a liability.

+**FastAPI OTP Auth** solves this by eliminating passwords entirely:

+- 🧠 **No Memory Required**: Users don't need to remember complex passwords.
+- 💾 **Zero Password Storage**: You don't have to worry about hashing, salting, or leaking passwords.
+- 🔄 **Simplified Flows**: No more "Forgot Password" or "Reset Password" complexity.
+- 🛡️ **Enhanced Security**: OTPs are short-lived and one-time use, mitigating credential stuffing and replay attacks.

 ## Features

 - 🔐 **Secure OTP Generation**: Cryptographically secure 6-digit codes.